ellie-k-nam/lucy_editor/README.md

 ### Code Hints and Auto-Completion

-`Re-Editor` supports using the `CodeAutocomplete` component to implement code input prompts and automatic completion. `Re-Editor` implements basic control logic, but the code prompt content, auto-completion rules and display UI need to be defined by the developer.
+`Lucy_Editor` supports using the `CodeAutocomplete` component to implement code input prompts and automatic completion. `Lucy_Editor` implements basic control logic, but the code prompt content, auto-completion rules and display UI need to be defined by the developer.

 ```dart
 CodeAutocomplete(